Ned-Magician/Online-shop/README.md

 # Online-shop
-This is a temple of online shop
+This is a developed online shop